BGU-ISE/OCR-In-Cloud/README.md

 - thread `main`: responsible for receiving messages (up to 10 at a time) from local apps and sending tasks to the workers
 - thread `WorkerToManager`: responsible for receiving messages (up to 10 at a time) and upload their cotent to the proper S3 bucket of the relevant local app
 ## Technical stuff
-- We used Ubuntu 20.04 based AMI, and instance tipe of T2-micro
+- We used Ubuntu 20.04 based AMI, and instance type of T2-micro
 - when used with 10 Workers and 24 links it takes about 3 minutes (including manager and workers startup time)